carla-simulator/carla/Docs/core_actors.md

 ```py
 blueprint_library = world.get_blueprint_library()
 ```
 Blueprints have an ID to identify them and the actors spawned with it.
-The library can be read to find a certain ID, choose randomly, or filter results using a [wildcard pattern](https://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm).
+The library can be read to find a certain ID, choose a blueprint at random, or filter results using a [wildcard pattern](https://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm).

 ```py
 # Find a specific blueprint.